evmos/evmosjs/README.md

 })

-// Handle errors if MetaMask fails to return any accounts.
+// Handle errors if MetaMask fails to return any accounts. const message = 'Verify Public Key'
-// Since MetaMask does not provide an interface to retrieve a user's
-// public key, we must sign a message and ecrecover the key.

-const message = 'Verify Public Key'

 const signature = await window?.ethereum?.request({